Lumber: Historical Chinese construction

-Timber smaller than the 8th class were called "unclassed" (等外).
+Timber smaller than the 8th class was called "unclassed" (等外).
 The width of a timber is referred to as one "timber" (材), and the dimensions of other structural components were quoted in multiples of "timber"; thus, as the width of the actual timber varied, the dimensions of other components were easily calculated, without resorting to specific figures for each scale.
 The dimensions of timbers in similar applications show a gradual diminution from the Sui dynasty (580–618) to the modern era; a 1st class timber during the Sui was reconstructed as 15×10 (Sui dynasty inches, or 29.4 mm).

 Defects in lumber

 Defects occurring in lumber are grouped into the following four divisions:

 Conversion

 During the process of converting timber to commercial forms of lumber the following defects may occur: